ly-web/appweb7/README.md

 * master - Most recent release of the software.
 * lts - Most recent LTS release of the software.
 * dev - Current ongoing development.
-Least stable and may not be suitable for development.

 Licensing
 ---